-In the parent’s master bedroom he picked up Madeline’s perfume and her unique fruit-blossom like scent.
-They definitely changed her on the bed, but there was no trace of anything but her scent.
+In the parent’s master bedroom he picked up Madeline’s perfume and her unique fruit-blossom scent.
+They changed her on the bed, but there was no trace of anything but her scent.
 No strands of hair or any physical evidence.
 They were careful.
-In the walk-in closet he found a handful of lolita dresses carefully placed on padded hangers and enclosed in clear plastic dry cleaning bags.
+In the walk-in closet, Levi found a handful of lolita dresses carefully placed on padded hangers, enclosed in clear plastic dry cleaning bags.
 They smelled like clean clothes, no scents of victims to be found.
 They would take the dresses, for sure, but find nothing on those either.

-The fourth bedroom was actually a study, with an outdated desktop computer set on a old-world antique desk.
-Levi lept to the top of the desk effortlessly, and pressed the power button down with the knuckles of his right paw.
+The fourth bedroom was a study, with an outdated desktop computer set on an antique desk.
+Levi lept to the top of the desk effortlessly, pressing the power button down with the knuckles of his right paw.
 As the computer booted up, he lifted his left paw and proceeded to lick it, grooming behind his ears as he contemplated the current situation.
 He had smelled enough dried blood in the workshop to know the local authorities could easily tie Geon Woo to murder, but he needed to also tie the parents in as well.

 After a couple of minutes spent waiting, the computer booted up to the desktop screen.